Bookervsky/EV-Charging-Adoption-Prediction/README.md

 </figure>
 <br>
 Figure 4 illustrates the top ten features ranked by gains.
 The dominant feature is the historical EV adoption rate (one-year lag), underscoring a strong temporal dependence in the adoption process.
-Five out of ten most important features in the model are housing units values, serving as proxies for regional wealthy family numbers.
+Five of the top ten features in the model correspond to specific tiers of housing value (e.g., the count of units valued between $500,000 and $999,999).
+These features serve as proxies for regional accumulated wealth.

 <figure style="text-align: center;">
     <img src="data/results/images/Feature_importance.png" alt="Feature_Importance.png" width="100%">